 Backtracking, we walked along Calle El Conde and stopped into a small shopping area.
-Boutiques with tourist mementos and other gifts lined both sides of the alley, but your eye was drawn upwards to the beautifully designed glass ceiling, and the finely designed opening to the various floors.
-A hint of art deco style in the railings as well as the stained glass windows made for a pleasing place to stop and shop.
+Boutiques with tourist mementos and other gifts line both sides of the alley.
+However, your eye is drawn upwards to the beautifully designed glass ceiling, and the finely designed opening to the various floors.
+A hint of art deco style in the railings as well as the stained glass windows make for a pleasing place to stop and shop.

 Further along is the Museo de la Casas Reales – the Museum of the Royal Houses.
 It’s at this spot that you pass by a sundial, commemorating the historic sea voyages that brought Columbus to the New World.

-Walking past these historic buildings, we headed north to a huge plaza and the location of Alcazar de Colon – the palace that served as the residence of the viceroy of La Espanola, and was built by Christopher Columbus’ son Diego.
+Walking past these historic buildings, we headed north to a huge plaza and the location of Alcazar de Colon.
+This is the palace that served as the residence of the viceroy of La Espanola, and was built by Christopher Columbus’ son Diego.
 Now a museum, it houses the country’s best collection of Medieval and Renaissance European artworks.